-It was clear my kids were getting tired and I didn’t want to overstay our welcome and fray the edges of their enthusiasm.
-So I promised we wouldn’t stay too long before heading to the pizza joint, and set them up in the house with the sonar and jigging rods while I set out tip-ups.
+It was clear my kids were getting tired and I didn’t want the length of the day to fray the edges of their enthusiasm.
+So I promised we wouldn’t stay too long before heading to the pizza joint, and set them up in the house with jigging rods while I set out tip-ups.
 They did a great job of staying engaged despite not seeing any fish on the sonar.
 I think the memory of those vigorous, hard-fighting tullibees was enough to keep them going.

 When I was done with tip-ups, I picked up a rod and took it outside to probe some of the extra holes we had drilled.
 Within a minute at the first hole, a bell rang out from one of the tip-ups.
 The kids came out of the house in time to see me set the hook and pull up a nice walleye of 22 inches- right in the middle of the slot.
 There was no question we would keep that fish.
 After all, this big kid loves to eat the fish he catches.

 See my Video Log entry from that day: